top of page

 Contact Lenses

 If glasses don’t fit into your lifestyle or you have a preference to not wear them, prescription contacts may be an option.
-There are different kinds of contact lenses, single use lenses that are thrown away at the end of each day of use, or lenses that may be used for up to two weeks.
+There are different kinds of contact lenses, single use lenses that are thrown away at the end of each day of use, or lenses that may be used daily for up to two weeks.
 If you decide that contact lenses are the correct fit for you, it is important to remember a few things about contact lens care.

 • Always wash and thoroughly dry your hands before handling your contact lenses.